clemsos/writings/_quora/2018-08-22-Is-it-harder-for-a-native-English-speaker-to-learn-Arabic-or-Chinese.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is it harder for a native English speaker to learn Arabic or Chinese? - Quora
+    Is it harder for a native English speaker to learn Arabic or Chinese? - Quora
 ---